open-horizon/open-horizon.github.io/docs/installing/edge_cluster_agent.md

    ```
    {: codeblock}

-   **Note:** The {{site.data.keyword.ieam}} agent image is stored in the local edge cluster registry because the edge cluster Kubernetes needs ongoing access to it, in case it needs to restart it or move it to another pod.
+   **Note**: The {{site.data.keyword.ieam}} agent image is stored in the local edge cluster registry because the edge cluster Kubernetes needs ongoing access to it, in case it needs to restart it or move it to another pod.

 7. Copy the **agent-install.sh** script to your new edge cluster.